PalindromeLabs/kubernetes-rbac-audit/README.md

 # ExtensiveRoleCheck

 `ExtensiveRoleCheck` is a Python tool that scans the Kubernetes RBAC for risky roles.
-The tool is a part of the "Kubernetes Pentest Methdology" blog post series.
 ```
 usage: ExtensiveRoleCheck.py [-h] [--clusterRole CLUSTERROLE] [--role ROLE]
                            [--rolebindings ROLEBINDINGS]